mweidner037/position-strings/algorithm.md

 In the actual implementation, we optimize the above string representation in two ways.

-First, for waypoint nodes, we only use each "long name" `` `${ID},` `` once per position string.
+First, for waypoint nodes, we only use each "long name" `` `,${ID}.` `` once per position string.
 If the same ID occurs later in the same path, those nodes get a "short name" that is just an index into the list of prior long names.
 Index `n` is encoded as `base52(n // 10) + base10(n % 10)`.
-The set of all waypoint names following a given path is still unique, which ensures rule (a) for some arbitrary order (thought not necessarily the order on IDs); and they are prefix-free (rule (b)) due to short names' special ending digit and long names' special end comma (TODO: and starting char)?
+The set of all waypoint names following a given path is still unique, which ensures rule (a) for some arbitrary order (thought not necessarily the order on IDs); and they are prefix-free (rule (b)) due to short names' special ending digit and long names' special starting comma and ending period.

-TODO: could a short name end up being a prefix of a long name?
-E.g. "0" vs "0afdskl,".
-Could fix with prefix "."; if so update benchmarks and ID instructions.

 Second, instead of giving each side node a whole character, we give it the last bit in the preceding valueIndex.
 Specifically, before mapping valueIndex into its special enumeration, we double it, then add 1 if the side is "right side".